 Derek is an entrepreneur, developer and a leader of the civic technology community in Chicago.
 He uses data, builds tools, and organizes people in Chicago to democratize power.

-Derek is Founder and Partner at DataMade, a company that tells stories and builds tools with data, Co-Founder of Dedupe.io, a machine learning service that de-duplicates and find matches in spreadsheets and databases, Co-Founder and Board President for Chi Hack Night, Chicago’s premier weekly event for building civic technology, and Co-Founder of Civic Exchange Chicago, a co-working space and learning community centered on how news, information and technology can increase democracy and freedom.
+Derek is Founder and Partner at DataMade, a data and web consultancy for civil society working toward democracy, justice, and equity, Co-Founder of Dedupe.io, a machine learning service that de-duplicates and find matches in spreadsheets and databases, and Co-Founder and President for Chi Hack Night, a free, weekly event in Chicago to build, share and learn about tools to create, support, and serve the public good.

 |Company / organization||Position||Dates|

 |Chi Hack Night||Co-Founder and President||Mar 2012 - present|